aeckar/usf-cse-resources/COP 3514 Program Design/studyguides/cop3514_exam3_review.md

 ```

 - Modules, interfaces, and implementations are abstract concepts without direct counterparts in the C language
-### ***ii.* Header Files**

--

-- Header

-interface, services in implementation
+- Code *abstraction* is the creation of simple interfaces to complex program logic
+    - Enables the use of an implementation without having to know how much of how it works
+    - **Ex:** C itself abstracts away much of assembly
 - Goals of code abstraction
     - Hiding complex details from user
     - Creating simple, high-level user interfaces
     - Facilitating software maintenance
+- In this sense, software *maintenance* is the continuous improvement and debugging of software over time
+- It is recommended to split programs into modules for the following reasons
+    - **Abstraction:** Only the interface is visible to other modules
+    - **Reusability:** Modules requiring the same services can share the same module dependency
+    - **Maintainability:** Changes to one module should not affect another
+- *Cohesion* refers to how closely related the components of a module are to each other
+    - *"Do they serve a similar purpose?"*

-- Advantages of dividing program into modules
+- *Coupling* is the degree of interdependence between two or more modules
-    - Abstraction
-    - Reusability
-    - Maintainability
+    - *"How important is this module to the implementation of the other?"*
-- Modules in a well-designed program should be
+- Modules in a well-designed program should be *highly cohesive* and have *low coupling*
-    - High cohesion and low coupling

-## 11. Object Files & Linking
+## 12. Object Files & Linking

 - Conversion from source code to executable
     1. Each `.c` source file compiled to `.s` assembly code